Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.6.1 |

-The sun and moon stop their course when this rule is disabled.
-The time remains fixed at the precise moment of the modification.
-Perfect for immortalizing a sunset or ensuring permanent darkness.
+The sun and moon cease their course when this rule is disabled.
+The time remains frozen at the exact moment of the change.
+Perfect for capturing a sunset or ensuring permanent darkness.

 /gamerule doDaylightCycle false